westonwill/data-science-101-cwe-materials/curriculum/01-onboarding/02-tools-policies.md

 ## Required Tools

 - Bring a laptop with [Anaconda](https://www.continuum.io/downloads) installed.
 Scroll to your operating system version and click on the install button for ***Anaconda with Python 2.7***.
-Note: we'll be using Python version 2.7 in this workshop.
 - If you are using a PC, please install the [git for windows terminal](https://git-for-windows.github.io).

 ## Optional Tools